block-foundation/index-decentralized-applications/README.md

 * [Airshare](https://github.com/KuroLabs/Airshare): A command-line interface tool and module for transferring data between two machines on a local network.
 It operates peer-to-peer using Multicast-DNS and can function completely offline.
 * [croc](https://github.com/schollz/croc): A utility that allows the easy and secure transfer of files and folders between computers from the command line.
 * [Dat Desktop](https://github.com/datproject/dat-desktop): This decentralized tool allows for the distribution of small and large data.
-* [Dropub ☠️](https://dropub.com): Share files for free on the internet.
-It's like Dropbox meets BitTorrent.
 * [FileLove](https://github.com/midzer/filelove): Minimal p2p file transfer right in the browser, using WebTorrent.
 * [FilePizza ☠️](https://github.com/kern/filepizza): Free peer-to-peer file transfers in your browser.
 * [Hardbin](https://github.com/jes/hardbin): An encrypted pastebin leveraging IPFS.
 * [IPFS Desktop](https://github.com/ipfs/ipfs-desktop): A native application that enables you to run your own IPFS Node.
 * [ipfs-pinner](https://github.com/wabarc/ipfs-pinner): A toolkit designed to assist in uploading files to IPFS pinning services like Infura, Pinata, NFT.Storage, and Web3.Storage.
+* [OnionShare](https://onionshare.org): An open-source tool for securely and anonymously sharing files of any size.

+### BitTorrent

+* [Dropub ☠️](https://dropub.com): Share files for free on the internet.
+It's like Dropbox meets BitTorrent.
+* [nuTorrent ☠️](https://github.com/LeeChSien/nuTorrent): A pure Javascript BitTorrent client, built using Electron and React.

 ## Code